 Five Great Low Maintenance Dog Breeds

 Dogs are social animals and do like to interact with people, but not all of us are around as much as we would like to be.
 A low maintenance dog is the kind of pet that you can keep outside and care for quite simply.
-They do not require much grooming, do not have many health problems, and know how to be alone or spend their time with other animals.
+They need food, they need fresh water, and they do not some social interaction, but they do not require much grooming, do not have many health problems, and know how to be alone or spend their time with other animals.

 What are the five best low maintenance dog breeds?

 This dog was bred to hang around outside and take care of himself.
 For hundreds of years he has been living with sheep and only interacting with his human “flock” when he had to.
 They are big shaggy white dogs so they fit right in when guarding their flock of sheep.

 The Great Pyrenees was also selected to have a thick coat to protect it from mountain cold.
 They drool a lot, and when taking a drink manage to get water all over themselves.
 None of that should matter much if you are thinking of the Great Pyrenees as a low maintenance breed.

 If you are looking for a big independent dog that can roam around your land and stay busy guarding your sheep and family, and do not mind their short life span nor their unwillingness to accept obedience commands, this is a great breed of dog.